 It’s important to assess the child pre- and post-salbutamol for both subjective and objective clinical response.
 This may also have some utility in differentiating between viral bronchitis and a viral-induced wheeze.
 Again, this is a controversial sub-topic with evolving evidence.

-Pneumonia & other pulmonary infections, including mycoplasma & pertussis – listen for focal crackles or signs, a productive cough or radiological features of pneumonia.
-These patients will usually have a fever, in addition to cough & tachypnoea.
+Pneumonia or other pulmonary infections, including mycoplasma and pertussis – listen for focal crackles or signs, productive cough or radiological features of pneumonia.
+These patients will usually have a fever, in addition to cough and tachypnoea.
 Consider viral, bacterial, chlamydial or mycoplasma pneumonia.
 This is a common alternative diagnosis for bronchiolitis.

-Foreign body aspiration – characterised by rapid onset and failure of initial management.
+Foreign body aspiration – characterized by rapid onset and failure of initial management.
 May have a low-grade fever.
 Have a high index of suspicion.

 Aspiration pneumonia – consider more strongly in children with poor airway protection, including spastic cerebral palsy, or in any child having seizures or convulsions.

 Gastro-oesophageal reflux – up to 40-50% of infants with GORD present with wheeze or respiratory symptoms.
 There is also an association with chronic cough.

 Asthma – an acute exacerbation is less likely to have fevers, and will often have a personal history of atopy or allergy, or a family history of asthma.
 It would be rare to diagnose a child under two with asthma at a first presentation to the hospital with a wheeze.